maarten-pennings/howto/ViceKeyboardRemap/readme.md

 The first step is to enable user key mapping, and make that persistent.

-Start VICE, go to Preferences Settings and select Symbolic (user).
+Start VICE, go to Preferences Settings > Input devices > Keyboard, and select Symbolic (user).
 Also click "Save settings on exit".

 ![VICE Settings](settings.png)